Shaaali/identity-apps/docs/guides/applications/spa/configure-login.md

 This documents walks you through the steps of configuring OpenID Connect login with Asgardeo.

-You can follow this document to obtain needed configurations, if you are trying to:
+You can follow this document to obtain required information and the configurations, if you are trying to:
- - integrate a single-page application supports OpenID Connect <br>
+ - Integrate a single-page application that supports OpenID Connect <br>
- - have some OpenID Connect SDKs to add login with Asgardeo  <br>
+ - Build login with Asgardeo using an OpenID Connect supported SDK  <br>

 In case, you want to implement login from scratch, see how to <a href = "/guides/applications/integrate-public-client">build OpenID Connect login flow manually</a>.